Joint Ranging and Phase Offset Estimation for Multiple Drones using ADS-B Signatures: Simulation

-Fig.~\ref{fig:nioio} illustrates $1-P_{{\rm{out}},r}$ and $1-P_{{\rm{out}},\theta}$ of the proposed \ac{em}-based joint estimator versus \ac{snr}, $\gamma$, in dB for different number of drones $K=1,2,3$, $\alpha_{\rm r}$ and $\alpha_\theta$.
-As expected, by increasing $\gamma$, $1-P_{{\rm{out}},r}$ and $1-P_{{\rm{out}},\theta}$ increase since the modes of the 2D \ac{gm} are more accurately estimated.
-However, the accuracy of the reordering estimation through the \ac{ls} minimization in \eqref{eq:ls2} decreases at higher values of \ac{snr}s because the constraint of the minimization is ${\bf \Phi}\in \mathbb{C}^K$, which is suitable for low and moderate values of \ac{snr}s.
-The reordering estimation via the minimization in \eqref{eq:ls2} becomes less effective at higher \ac{snrs} as can be seen in Figs. \ref{fig:evaluation:avgPrice} and \ref{fig:evaluation:revenue}, where $1-P_{{\rm{out}},r}$ and $1-P_{{\rm{out}},\theta}$ increase.
-This problem can be solved by employing the reordering estimation through the minimization in \eqref{eq:ls} at the expense of a higher computational complexity.
-In this case, $1-P_{{\rm{out}},r}$ and $1-P_{{\rm{out}},\theta}$ monotonically increase with \ac{snr}.
-Moreover, as seen in Fig.~\ref{fig:nioio}, the larger number of drones, higher estimation error.
-The reason is that the number of \ac{gm} components to be estimated by the \ac{em} algorithm exponentially increases with $K$, i.e., $2^K$; however, the number of observation samples remains fixed.
+{Fig.~\ref{fig:nioio} illustrates $1-P_{{\rm{out}},r}$ and $1-P_{{\rm{out}},\theta}$ of the proposed \ac{em}-based joint estimator versus $\alpha_{\rm r}$ and $\alpha_\theta$ for different number of drones $K=2,3,4$ and different values of receive filter bandwidth $B$.
+As seen, by increasing $B$, the performance of the \ac{em}-based joint estimator improves because sharp pulses are received at the receiver, and thus; the approximation error of received signal model in \eqref{Observation} reduces.
+Moreover, as expected, the larger number of drones, higher estimation error.
+The reason is that the number of \ac{gm} components to be estimated by the \ac{em} algorithm exponentially increases with $K$, i.e., $2^K$; however, the number of observation samples remains fixed.}

-Fig.~\ref{Range_Numante} illustrates the effect of the number of receive antennas on the range estimation versus $\alpha_{\rm r}$ for $K=2$ drones at $\gamma=20$ dB \ac{snr}.
+{Fig.~\ref{Antenna_effect} shows the effect of the number of receive antennas on the range and \ac{po} estimation versus $\alpha_{\rm r}$ and $\alpha_{\rm \theta}$ for $K=2$ drones, $P_1=P_2=51$ dBm, and $B=36$ MHz.
 As seen, the larger number of receive antennas, $N_{\rm r}$, higher $1-P_{{\rm{out}},r}$.
-Also, the rate of performance improvement decreases as the number of receive increases.
-It should be mentioned that increasing number of receive antennas does not affect $1-P_{{\rm{out}},\theta}$ because spatial diversity is not employed for the estimation of the $KN_{\rm r}$ independent \ac{po}s.
+Also, the rate of performance improvement decreases as the number of receive antennas increases.} As expected, increasing the number of receive antennas does not affect $1-P_{{\rm{out}},\theta}$ because spatial diversity is not employed for the estimation of the $KN_{\rm r}$ independent \ac{po}s.
 However, the range estimation takes the advantage of spatial diversity.
 The interesting property of the proposed algorithm is that it can jointly estimate the range and \ac{po} of multiple drones/aircrafts with a single receive antenna.
+With a single receive antenna, the range accuracy of $\alpha_r=0.03$ is archived for $80\%$ of the time.